Founder compensation is a tricky topic.

 You will have to create an account to use them (ugh!) but they are 100% free to use and super insightful.

-The final secret of founder compensation
+The secret of founder compensation

 As a founder, you're not supposed to get rich on your annual salary.